modios/covid-graphql/README.md

 # covid-graphql
-Experimenting with simple Graphql API that fetches covid-19 related data.
+Experimenting with a simple Graphql API that fetches covid-19 related data.

 ### References: